wp-plugins/csv-2-post/readme.txt

 == Description ==

-CSV 2 POST, best Wordpress data import and post creation plugin since 2009 (re-developed in 2012)
+CSV 2 POST, most advanced Wordpress data import and post creation plugin since 2009 (re-developed in 2012)

 = Versus Other Imports =
 CSV 2 POST mass creates posts, categories, meta data, custom fields and more.
 The design of the plugins